Interactive Brokers review

 Interactive Brokers Regulation and Licensing in more detail

 Interactive Brokers is regulated, governed and supervised by reputable financial regulatory bodies.
-Regulatory bodies monitor the behavior of the brokers and if things go wrong they will take necessary action.
-Before trading online with a broker such as Interactive Brokers you should be sure they're legitimate online agent.
+Regulatory bodies monitor the brokers' behaviour, and they will take necessary action if things go wrong.
+Before trading online with a broker like Interactive Brokers you should be sure they're legitimate online agent.

 Is Interactive Brokers Global?